Sleeping Beauty (1959 film): Artistic influence

 Since its original release in 1959, Sleeping Beauty has become one of the most artistically acclaimed animated films ever produced; its artistic direction, background and color styling, and character animation have been praised.
 It is considered one of the most influential Disney features by the animation industry, with animators such as Mike Gabriel and Michael Giaimo citing the film as inspiring them to enter the business.
 Sleeping Beautys background and color styling heavily influenced the design of later animated films, such as Pocahontas (1995), Frozen (2013), Frozen II (2019), and Wish (2023).
 Andreas Deja, Glen Keane, and Russ Edmonds were inspired by the film's design and animation for their characters in Aladdin (1992), Pocahontas (1995), and The Hunchback of Notre Dame (1996).
 In 2019, Sleeping Beauty was selected for preservation in the United States' National Film Registry as "culturally, historically, or aesthetically significant".

 A retrospective exhibition, Awaking Beauty: The Art of Eyvind Earle, was presented at the Walt Disney Family Museum from May 18, 2017, to January 8, 2018.
-With over 250 works such as thumbnail paintings, concept artworks, and commercial illustrations, the exhibit reflected Eyvind Earle's biography and his work at the Walt Disney Studios (including his contribution to Sleeping Beauty).
+With over 250 works (such as thumbnail paintings, concept artworks, and commercial illustrations), the exhibit reflected Eyvind Earle's biography and his work at the Walt Disney Studios, including his contribution to Sleeping Beauty.
 An exhibition catalog was published by Weldon Owen on August 8, 2017.

 Theme park attractions

 Originally conceived as Snow White's, Sleeping Beauty Castle at Disneyland was named to help promote the film.

 In 1955, while the film was still in production, the Sleeping Beauty Castle opened at Disneyland as a symbol of the park and a promotional tool for the film.
 In 1957, Walt Disney and Shirley Temple opened an indoor walk-through exhibit with a series of dioramas depicting the story of Sleeping Beauty (which were designed by Eyvind Earle and Ken Anderson).
 The walk-through was redesigned in 1977, replacing the original hand-painted displays with three-dimensional sets and doll-like figurines.
 It was closed in 2001 due to declining attendance, although the September 11 attacks are also believed to be a factor.
 The exhibit reopened in 2008, refurbished to recreate the original 1957 dioramas.
 The film's characters (particularly Princess Aurora and Maleficent) make regular appearances in the parks and parades, with Maleficent as a villain in the nighttime show Fantasmic! at Disneyland and Disney's Hollywood Studios.

-Opened in 1992, Le Château de la Belle au Bois Dormant at Disneyland Paris is a variant of the Sleeping Beauty Castle with a gallery of displays illustrating the story of Sleeping Beauty in tapestries, stained-glass windows and figurines.
-The building also contains an animatronic version of Maleficent's dragon form, La Tanière du Dragon, in the lower-level dungeon.
+Opened in 1992, Le Château de la Belle au Bois Dormant at Disneyland Paris is a variant of the Sleeping Beauty Castle, with a gallery of displays illustrating the story of Sleeping Beauty in tapestries, stained-glass windows, and figurines.
+The building also contains an animatronic version of Maleficent's dragon form, La Tanière du Dragon (The Dragon's Den), in the lower-level dungeon.
 Hong Kong Disneyland opened in 2005 with the Sleeping Beauty Castle nearly replicating Disneyland's design.
-It was closed in 2018 and redesigned as the Castle of Magical Dreams, which reopened in 2020.
+It was closed in 2018 and redesigned as the Castle of Magical Dreams, which opened in 2020.